TarachaR/TarachaR/README.md

 ---

-<h3 style="text-align: left;">⭐This is where I share some of the code I have written for fun or learning.
+<h3 style="text-align: left;">🌟This is where I share some of the code I have written for fun or learning.
 I hope you find something interesting or useful here.
 </br>
   </br>
-  ⭐I'm always open to feedback and suggestions, so feel free to leave a comment or a star.
+  🌟I'm always open to feedback and suggestions, so feel free to leave a comment or a star.
   </br>
   </br>
-  ⭐If you have any questions or issues with my code, please let me know and I'll try to help you out.
+  🌟If you have any questions or issues with my code, please let me know and I'll try to help you out.
 Thank you for visiting my page and have a great day.</h3>
 &nbsp;
 &nbsp;
 &nbsp;